claytonflesher/dw-cli-test-example/README.md

 Arguments

--i | full path to input file to use as
+-i | full path to input file to use as payload
+   |
 -s | full path to directory scripts live in